College of Education and Behavioral Sciences

 The College of Education and Behavioral Sciences also offers Master of Education (MEd) degree programs.
 The HBU graduate programs prepare students for teaching careers in public and private schools in Texas, extend the classroom pedagogical skills of teachers, and develop leaders in school administration, counseling and educational diagnosis.
 Seven of the MEd programs lead to initial teacher certification in the state of Texas.
 Others offer the possibility of adding professional certifications or simply expanding existing expertise.

-Houston Baptist University’s Post Baccalaureate with Certification (PBC) program is an alternate route to attaining initial teacher certification in Texas.
-The HBU PBC program provides the opportunity for a student with a bachelor’s degree who meets all requirements for admission to the PBC program to be employed as a full-time teacher in area school districts while completing the required course work.
+Houston Baptist University’s Alternative Certification Program (ACP) program is an alternate route to attaining initial teacher certification in Texas.
+The HBU ACP program provides the opportunity for a student with a bachelor’s degree who meets all requirements for admission to the ACP program to be employed as a full-time teacher in area school districts while completing the required course work.
 Once the student has completed the 18 hours of required course work, the student may apply those hours toward the requirements of an HBU Master’s Degree in Curriculum & Instruction.

 The doctorate in Executive Educational Leadership (EdD) at Houston Baptist University is designed to prepare doctoral candidates to perform in a variety of executive leadership positions.
 Graduates of the program are prepared to serve, for example, in positions such as human resource directors, superintendents, principals, and university and community college faculty and administrators.
 These positions may be held in private companies, non-profit organizations; public, private, and charter schools; universities; and community colleges.